Published 6th April 2023

 As we age, hair follicles naturally shrink and produce thinner, weaker hair strands.
 This can be exacerbated by the hormonal changes that occur during menopause, which can accelerate the hair thinning process.

-If you're experiencing changes in your hair texture during menopause, below are a few tips to consider:
+If you're experiencing changes in your hair texture during menopause, a combination of nutritional and routine tips can help keep your hair healthy...

 In conclusion, the menopause can cause a number of changes in hair texture, including dryness, frizz, thinning, and increased waviness or curliness.